 Chefs riff on classic takes with additions such as citrus and wine, but variations aside, melktert remains ubiquitous, beloved, and distinctly South African.

-Citizens – my version of this dessert is based closely on one I found at tantalisemytastebuds.com – my version adds a hit of almond extract and nutmeg to the classic recipe.
-I am confident you will find it worthy of your time and effort!
+My Citizens, I am confident you will find this African recipe more than worthy of both your time and effort!
 It does, after all, come from The Food Dictator Himself!